 The repossession of a vehicle or other property can add a new level of frustration to an already irritating situation.
-Depending on the situation, hiring a law firm that specializes in bankruptcy and repossession may be the best option to make sure the circumstances do not get out of hand.
+Depending on your situation, hiring a law firm that specializes in bankruptcy and repossession may be the best option to make sure the circumstances do not get out of hand.
 At Groce & DeArmon, P.C., we understand that you may have questions and concerns about the repossession process and how bankruptcy and repossession are related.

 What is Repossession?